Based in London

 Low Management Burden

 With one tenant on a 12-month+ lease, this property requires minimal time investment.
-It's genuinely passive income - perfect for keeping alongside more hands-on HMO operations.
+It is genuinely passive income - perfect for keeping alongside more hands-on HMO operations.

 4